Seya Industries Ltd.

 All safety statutory requirements like licenses mock drills under emergency conditionsand testing of manufacturing equipments etc. are being complied with.
 Requirements ofenvironmental acts and regulations are complied with.
 Effluent treatment of waste streamsand suppression of fugitive emissions through sprinklers is also carried out effectively.Massive tree plantation has been undertaken to improve the greenery all around the plant.

-Electronic copies of the Annual Report and Notice of the 26th Annual General Meetingare sent to all the Members whose email addresses are registered with the Company forcommunication purposes.
-For members who have not registered their email addressesphysical copies of the Notice and Annual Report are sent in the permitted mode.
-Membersrequiring physical copies can send a request to the Company.
+Electronic copies of the Annual Report and Notice of General Meetings are sent to allthe Members whose email addresses are registered with the Company for communicationpurposes.
+For members who have not registered their email addresses physical copies ofthe Notices and Annual Report are sent in the permitted mode.
+Members requiring physicalcopies can send a request to the Company.

 Prevention of Sexual Harassment at Workplace